If you’re an international student studying in the United States, you know that you face barriers to funding your education.

 Stilt is a lender that offers loans to immigrants and the underserved.
 While their loans aren’t technically student loans (they’re personal loans that can be used towards any expenses), international students with visas are eligible to apply.

 You don’t need a US cosigner to apply for a loan with Stilt.
-However, you will be required to begin making payments immediately, so they’re probably going to want to see that you’re employed.
-Also, the maximum loan amount per loan is fairly low at $5,000, with a $25,000 aggregate loan limit.
+However, you'll be required to begin making payments immediately, so they’re probably going to want to see that you’re employed.

-Discover is one of the few private loan lenders that’s currently offering interest rates that are lower than federally-funded student loans.
-If you have a US cosigner with strong credit, you may be able to take out international student loans with them at very inexpensive rates.
+Discover has one of the largest varieties of undergraduate and graduate student loans.
+And if you have a US cosigner with strong credit, you may be able to take out international student loans with them at very inexpensive rates.

 Get more details about Discover student loans in our full review.

 If you have a US based co-signer, Citizens One bank offers very low-cost loans for international students.
-The rates are close to or even below the rates on mortgages in the United States.
+Students can also receive multi-year approval which means avoiding new hard credit inquiries each academic year.

-Students can defer loans for up to 8 years during school, which could make this an excellent choice for people pursuing medical or engineering PhD programs.
+Citizens One student loan borrowers can defer payment for up to 8 years during school.
+That could make this lender an excellent choice for people pursuing medical or engineering PhD programs.

 Read our full Citizens Bank student loans review.